tshort/julia/doc/stdlib/base.rst

    Show x, printing all elements of arrays

-.. function:: dump(x)
+.. function:: dump(x, n)

-   Write a thorough text representation of a value to the current output stream.
+   Write a structured, tree-like representation of a value to the current output stream. ``n`` is the depth of traversal, defaulting to five if not specified.
+Mimics R's ``str`` function.

+.. function:: idump(x, n)

+   Like ``dump``, but shows the internal representation of a value.
+Package writers should not normally write methods for ``idump``.

 .. function:: readall(stream)